 Organizations, businesses, and publications are encouraged to build upon this Code to develop their own internal policies and standards.
-Individuals can use it to develop and refine a clear, consistent approach to addressing controversy and sensitive topics around protein.
+Individual journalists, influencers, and public figures can use it as a guide to develop and refine a clear, consistent approach to addressing controversy and sensitive topics around protein.
 The Code’s sections are intentionally broad, generalized, and are not intended to be exhaustive.
 All users should strive to follow the Code’s principles rather than merely its specific prescriptions.

 The Code’s main principles can be summarized as follows:

 - Consider the likely impact of communications decisions